xxlya/COS598D_Assignment2/README.md

 Please refer to Fig.4(b-c) in the original paper.

 ***3.3 Discuss your results***
-Submit a reports (specified)
+Submit a report to describe the results in 3.2 and 3.3.
+Analyze the advangetages and limitations of XNOR-NET.

+## Suggestions on the final project
-Pruning on binarized nn
+- [ ] Pruning on XOR.